monikastrah/431-2020/classes/movies/breakout2.md

     - "Do the older movies have more ratings when compared to the newer movies released?"
     - "Is there a relationship between the year of release and number of ratings?"
     - "Do more recent films have more ratings?"

+Some other questions that were suggested:

-2. **Do longer films receive higher star ratings?**
+= **Do longer films receive higher star ratings?**
     - "Are longer movies rated higher?"
     - "Does the length of a movie relate to its star rating?"
     - "Does length of the movie correlate with the weighted average IMDB rating?"

-To help support this work, Dr. Love has completed an analysis of two other questions that were suggested, specifically those listed below.

 - **Do films with more IMDB ratings have higher star ratings?**
     - What's the association between the imdb_ratings and imdb_stars?
     - Is there an association between the number of ratings versus number of stars?